-- (a) the student is deemed to be aware of what constitutes honest scholarly practice or requirements;. - (b) there is clear evidence of bad academic practice, e.g. plagiarism is significant; commissioning in the case of collusion the student has lent work to another student knowing parts will be copied; duplication of work submitted for another course unit/programme; - (c) there appears to be a deliberate attempt to gain credit dishonestly.
+- (a) the student is deemed to be aware of what constitutes honest scholarly practice or requirements; and - (b) there is clear evidence of bad academic practice, e.g. plagiarism is significant; commissioning in the case of collusion the student has lent work to another student knowing parts will be copied; duplication of work submitted for another module/ course; or - (c) there appears to be a deliberate attempt to gain credit dishonestly.